sebivenlo/microservices-eventbus/_tutorials/02-casestudy.md

 ---
 title: A case study - Restaurant
 ---
-Imagine for a second you are a restaurant owner and you want to improve your processes by applying micro services.
+Imagine for a second you are a restaurant owner and you want to improve your processes by applying microservices.
 Such restaurant could be managed in the following way:

 <img src="{{ "/img/restaurant-setup.png" | prepend: site.baseurl }}" alt="restaurant"/>